 Lastly, with the US database, you can choose to view a mobile report in addition to the desktop report.
 In the mobile report, you’ll see all of the mobile keywords that trigger ads for this domain.

 The top of the report will show the total number of mobile keywords the domain is bidding on and receiving traffic from.
-At the top to the right is the Positions Distribution Trend, which will plot out how many of these mobile ads are in positions 1-3, positions 4-8, or positions 9+.
+At the top to the right is the Positions Distribution Trend, which will display how many of these mobile ads are in positions 1-3, positions 4-8, or positions 9+.